 To identify whether you need an AB test, I will check your analytical data, for example, from Google Analytics, to see if any important features have any issues, for example, instead of using the Order button on the product page users click another more colourful or a button with another meaningful copy instead.

 To test more visual and structural changes, you should consider the multivariate test (MVT) where the designs you are testing are much more different from another as the opposite than the AB test (where the designs are similar, just some elements are different).

 So I can help you identify the issues, goals, and hypotheses, and create designs.

 If you are using any third-party tools like Webtrends, VWO or Google Optimize, I can help you set up the tests, monitor them, gather data and prepare a report showing what kind of updates you should consider.

 5. User Interface Quality Assurance

-One of the ways to see whether your mockups have design issues, wording issues or typos, or any UX problems is to run a round of user interfaces quality assurance.
+One of the ways to see whether your mockups have design issues, wording issues or typos, or any UX problems is to run a round of user interface quality assurance.
 During this study, I am checking the designs to identify the issues that should be updated before the product will go live.
 Users don’t want to see typos and grammar mistakes on the websites or apps they are using, because this will be considered a low-quality product.

 6. Customer Experience Research (CX)

 You may wonder who are the users you want to target for your future (or even ready-to-use) product.
-What are their goals and tasks, where do they live, work and what does their day look like?
+What are their goals and tasks, where do they live, and work and what does their day look like?